SharePoint/sp-dev-docs/docs/features/site-footer.md

 - Footer logo or footer name

 > [!NOTE]
 > Site footers are current supported only in modern pages of communication sites.
-This feature is scheduled to start production roll out in January 2019.
+This feature is rolled out to Targeted Release (entire organization) customers and will GA in the Q3 CY2019 timeframe.

 > [!IMPORTANT]
 > Footer will be enabled by default for all new and existing communication sites when the feature is initially rolled out.